jaison080/iedc-blog/content/post/hello-world.md

 Boy, we followed Agile.
 Yes [Razeen](https://www.linkedin.com/in/muhammed-razeen-298815190) (IEDC CEO), you should be proud😁.

-Right now the blog is in a state where majority of the suggestions has been addressed and there are a few features on which the blog team members are still working on as I'm writing this.
+Right now the blog is in a state where majority of the suggestions have been addressed and there are a few features on which the blog team members are still working on as I'm writing this.

 ## Future plans